apeltzer/eager2-paper/content/80-acknowledgements.md

 We thank the nf-core community for general support and suggestions during the writing of the pipeline.
-We also thank Arielle Munters, Hester van Schalkwyk, Irina Velsko, Katerine Eaton, Luc Venturini, Marcel Keller, Pierre Lindenbaum, Pontus Skoglund, Raphael Eisenhofer, Torsten Günter, and Kevin Lord for bug reports and feature suggestions.
+We also thank Arielle Munters, Hester van Schalkwyk, Irina Velsko, Katherine Eaton, Luc Venturini, Marcel Keller, Pierre Lindenbaum, Pontus Skoglund, Raphael Eisenhofer, Torsten Günter, and Kevin Lord for bug reports and feature suggestions.
 We are grateful to the members of the Department of Archaeogenetics at the Max Planck Institute for the Science of